CumulusNetworks/docs/content/cumulus-vx/Overview.md

 product: Cumulus VX
 version: '3.7'
 ---
+This section provides an overview of Cumulus VX and lists the supported environments.

+## Cumulus VX

+Cumulus VX is a virtual appliance that helps you become familiar with Cumulus Networks technology, and provides a platform for you to prototype network operations and develop custom applications before you deploy into a production environment.
+Without the need of a bare metal switch or specialized hardware, Cumulus VX runs on all popular hypervisors, making traditional networking protocols such as BGP and MLAG, Cumulus Networks-specific technologies such as ONIE, and Prescriptive Topology Manager (PTM) available for testing and configuration.

 Cumulus VX runs in a virtual machine (VM) on a standard x86 environment.
 The VM is a 64-bit operating system, built on the same foundation as {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux" text="Cumulus Linux">}}, and runs Debian Linux with `virtio` drivers for network and HDD interfaces as well as the logical volume manager (LVM).
+Cumulus VX includes all the control plane elements without an actual ASIC or NPU for line rate performance or hardware acceleration.

+{{< img src="/images/cumulus-vx/cumulusVX.png" width="800" >}}

+## Cumulus in the Cloud

+As an alternative to Cumulus VX, which requires a hypervisor (or hypervisor and orchestrator) running on your system, you can use
+{{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/" text="Cumulus in the cloud">}}, which is a free, personal, virtual data center network that provides a low-effort way to see Cumulus Networks technology in action.
+Your virtual data center consists of two racks with two dual-homed servers connected with a leaf-spine network.
+This is a good way to try out Cumulus Linux if you have platform or disk limitations.

-## Supported Platforms
+## Supported Environments

 Cumulus VX is supported on: